 The replacement parts or the required technical services to reuse some of the existing hardware may be too costly an option to stop a Chromebook from being managed.

-If you have an old or relatively inexpensive Chromebook, the cost of a new baseboard, along with other essential hardware, may be as costly as a new entry-level or mid-range model, and the latter might have better specs.
+Suppose you have an old or relatively inexpensive Chromebook.
+In that case, the cost of a new baseboard and other essential hardware may be as costly as a new entry-level or mid-range model, and the latter might have better specs.

 Besides, unibody Chromebooks aren’t really upgradeable.